 Most people with idiopathic scoliosis do not need treatment.
-But you should still be checked by a doctor about every 6 months.
+But you should still be checked by your provider about every 6 months.

-Back braces work best in people over age 10.
+Back braces work best in people over age 10 with continued growing potential.
 Braces do not work for those with congenital or neuromuscular scoliosis.

 You may need surgery if the spine curve is severe or getting worse very quickly.